seanreed1111/sql-recipes/recipes.md

 ---

-## Using DISTINCT to Eliminate Duplicates
+## Using DISTINCT to EliMINate Duplicates
 ## Problem
 ## You want to know which values are present in a set of values, without displaying duplicate values multiple times.
 Or you want to know how many distinct values there are.